vasupatnaik/ks-spike-producer/README.md

 # About

-This is a spike project to check `Kafak Streams` + `Spring Cloud Stream`.
+This is a spike project to check `Kafka Streams` + `Spring Cloud Stream`.
 It has three micros services producer, stream processeor and a consumer.
 Note: Test cases were not considered for this spike.

 # Pre-Requisite